archiverjs/node-archiver/README.md

 Finalizes the instance.
 You should listen for the `end`/`close` of the destination stream to properly detect completion.

+#### pointer()

+Returns the current byte length emitted by archiver.
+Use this in your end callback to log generated size.

 ## Events

 Each instance is a node `Transform` stream and inherits all its events.
 Events listed here are custom.